Bosch

 - Evaluate location: Ensure the thermostat is not above radiators, near ovens, or in direct sunlight.

-- System type settings: In installer menu, select the correct system type (forced air vs. hydronic/radiant).
+- System type settings: In the installer menu, select the correct system type (forced air vs. hydronic/radiant).
 Radiant systems often need special control algorithms to prevent overshoot.

 - Adjust cycle/differential: Reduce the temperature differential or adjust cycle rate per Bosch guidelines to tighten control.

-- Use temperature offset: Apply a small offset if the thermostat consistently reads lower than actual room temperature.
+- Use temperature offset: Apply a small offset if the thermostat consistently reads lower than the actual room temperature.

-- Relocate if necessary: If location is poor, have the thermostat moved to a more representative area.
+- Relocate if necessary: If the location is poor, have the thermostat moved to a more representative area.

 Advertisements